Mural Paintings in Temple Complex

 4. Celestial Maidens Weaving Silk

-- This painting depicts immortal maidens brocading silk fabric.
+- This painting depicts celestial maidens brocading silk fabric.
 Warp threads are fed into a loom and then are continually interwoven with weft threads.
-Warp and weft relate to longitude and latitude respectively, and the cross points wherein vertical and horizontal threads meet are known in Korean as ‘ol (a warp-weft intersection).’
-Therefore, when longitude and latitude lines meet in a proper configuration, this contact is described as ‘olbareuda (correct or right).'
+Warp and weft relate to longitude and latitude respectively, and the cross points wherein vertical and horizontal threads meet are known in Korean as 'ol (a warp-weft intersection).'
+Therefore, when longitude and latitude lines meet in a proper configuration, this contact is described as 'olbareuda (correct or right).'
 This wall mural symbolizes the realization of Dao-unified self through practicing proper and righteous words and actions in your cultivation life.
 It is because that Dao is yin-yang, yin-yang is the principle, the principle is precisely warp-weft, and warp-weft is the universal law.

 5. The Noble Populace Clad in Brocade